sawshep/sawyershepherd.org-hugo/content/post/ung-cyberhawks-memory-writeup-linux-memory-forensics-with-volatility-2.md

 I used a Kali virtual machine for this challenge because I didn't want to sully my machine with Python 2!
-We must first update our repositories before install Python 2, Pip 2, and the dependencies for Volatility:
+We must first update our repositories before installing Python 2, Pip 2, and the dependencies for Volatility:

 ```bash
 $ sudo apt update